 Borg's view of the Kingdom of God

-"The alternative wisdom of Jesus... involves a radical recentering....
-Jesus spoke and enacted a social vision grounded in God—what I will call 'the dream of God'....
-We see his social passion and vision in several ways: in his role as a social prophet who indicted the ruling elites at the top of an exploitative domination system; in his boundary-breaking behavior and in the inclusive shape of his movement....
-We see it also in his frequent use of the phrase 'kingdom of God,' at least one of whose meanings is social and political. [page 100]
+Fifth, Jesus spoke and enacted a social vision grounded in God—what I will call “the dream of God” in Chapter Six.
+We see his social passion and vision in several ways: in his role as a social prophet who indicted the ruling elites at the top of an exploitative domination system; in his boundary-breaking behavior and in the inclusive shape of his movement, which undermined the sharp social boundaries of his day; in his inclusive table fellowship, his practice of “open conimensality,” which embodied his inclusive social vision.
+We see it also in his frequent use of the phrase “kingdom of God,” at least one of whose meanings is social and political.

 THE CANONICAL JESUS AS A DISCLOSURE OF GOD